 4. Look to the Quick

-Clipping your dog’s nails too short can cause a lot of bleeding and be a painful and even traumatic experience for your pet.
+Clipping your dog’s nails too short or cut into the blood supply, can cause a lot of bleeding and be a painful and even traumatic experience for your pet.
+If this happens,

 Do you need to trim dog nails that are black?
 Go very slowly, trimming only a sliver at a time.
 As you clip, a grayish-white part of the nail should be exposed.
 As you get close to the quick, you’ll see a black spot begin to appear in the center of the nail.
 Stop there!